fajarkurnia0388/Sub-agent-mcp/local_provider/ide.md

 Traditional Approach:
 IDE → Direct AI Service (OpenAI, Anthropic, etc.)

-Revolutionary Approach:
+WiFi Sharing Approach:
-IDE → Local Provider Adapter → Cursor Agent → AI Service
+IDE → Local Provider (Hotspot) → Cursor Agent (WiFi Source) → AI Service
 ```

-**Result**: VoidEditor thinks it's talking to a local model, but it's actually getting responses from your intelligent Cursor agent with full context and capabilities.
+**Result**: VoidEditor thinks it's talking to a local model, but it's actually getting responses from your intelligent Cursor agent with full context and capabilities, just like a phone using laptop's hotspot gets the same internet connection.

 ---

-## 🌟 The "Proxy Model" Philosophy
+## 🌟 The "WiFi Sharing" Philosophy

 ### Core Innovation

-Instead of building bridges between specific IDEs, we create a **universal translator** that speaks the language every IDE already understands: OpenAI-compatible API endpoints.
+Instead of building bridges between specific IDEs, we create a **universal hotspot** that speaks the language every IDE already understands: OpenAI-compatible API endpoints.
+Just like WiFi hotspots work with any device, our Local Provider works with any IDE.

 ### The Magic Trick